 Since her ejection from Team Full Tilt, Gowen has drifted away from tournament poker.
 Her last cash was in 2009 at the Aussie Millions but, even with nearly seven years away from the tournament felt, her $1.6 million in earnings puts her in 23rd place among Texas poker players.
 It is rumored that Gowen is still a big part of the cash game circuit in the state of Texas, where she plied her skills long before Full Tilt Poker ever came along.

-World Series of Poker bracelet holder Perry Friedman was one of the players who kept in the background of Full Tilt Poker, but it was arguable that he might have been one of its more successful members.
+World Series of Poker bracelet holder Perry Friedman was one of the players who kept in the background of Full Tilt Poker, but it was arguable that he might have been one their best poker players.
 He is also one the rare exceptions who have been able to go on after the site’s closure and maintain somewhat of a successful run on the tournament poker tables.

 Since Full Tilt Poker closed in the fall of 2011, Friedman has kept his hand in the world of poker.
 He has added eight cashes at the WSOP to his resume since 2012, with his best finish a fourth place run in the 2012 $5000 Seven Card Stud event.
 Since the closure of Full Tilt Poker, he has earned $114,457 in tournament cashes.
 It doesn’t appear that Friedman plies his trade on the tournament circuit anymore (save for WSOP time), so he may also be in the local cash game arena.